MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/CapitalGood.md

 ### <a href=#productfootprintreporting name="productfootprintreporting">productfootprintreporting</a>

-Product footprint that contains per\x2dunit emissions data that can be used to compute emissions.
+Product footprint that contains per-unit emissions data that can be used to compute emissions.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/CapitalGood (this entity)

 #### Properties